nitad54448/yappari-5-1/README.md

     drt_explore

 This will plot a 3D graph with all DRTs as a function of lambda, like this graph.
+Be patient, it takes time.
 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/explore_lambda.png)